 Spending Too Much on a Wedding

-According to The Knot’s 2016 Real Weddings study, the average wedding costs a record $35,329 — that’s around $5,000 more than the median annual salary in the United States.
+According to The Knot’s 2022 Real Weddings study, the average wedding costs a whopping $30,000.

 Weddings are an industry — and a big one, at that.
 Magazines, bridal shops, jewelers, florists, caterers and countless other components of that industry all benefit from convincing you that bigger is not only better — but necessary.
 It isn’t, and plenty of brides and grooms express regret over splurging when the credit card bills come due.